A Broadway Butterfly

 A Broadway Butterfly is a 1925 American silent comedy film directed by William Beaudine.

 Plot

 As described in a film magazine review, Irene Astaire is befriended by Cookie Dale and gets a job in the chorus, although Cookie is dismissed to please male backers of the show.
 Irene falls in love with a wealthy youth, Ronald Steel, but Crane Wilder wants Irene and plots with Thelma to disgrace Irene.
 Cookie foils them although Donald sees Wilder leaving Irene's apartment, and he turns to Thelma.
 Irene is discouraged and seeks diversion on Broadway.
 Cookie saves her again and it then develops Cookie is the runaway daughter of a wealthy family and Donald and Irene are once more united.

+Censorship

+Before A Broadway Butterfly could be exhibited in Kansas, the Kansas Board of Review required the removal of several scenes.
+The scenes removed were of an old man falling, a girl spreading roses on a dress, a woman putting on a stocking, pouring of a drink, a man entering a girl's room while she is asleep, and shortening of a scene where a dog is offered alcohol.
+The intertitle removed said "Why didn't you show me those instead of your eyes?"

 Status

 With no prints of A Broadway Butterfly located in any film archives, it is a lost film.